 To contact the school about a safeguarding or child protection concern, please use the email address email@example.com

-Should you be unable to report concerns to the DSL team at school, you can email the West Sussex Multi Agency Safeguarding Hub (MASH) at MASH@westsussex.gov.uk.
-Full details of their role can be found here.
+Should you be unable to report concerns to the DSL team at school, you can contact West Sussex Safeguarding Children Partnership at MASH@westsussex.gov.uk.
+Full details of how you can report a concern can be found here.

 Our full Child Protection and Safeguarding Policy can be found here.